junxit/us-congress-bills-110/bill.md

 ## § 13.
 Early Head Start programs

-Section 645A is amended to read as follows:
+Section 645A of the Head Start Act (42 U.S.C.
+9840a) is amended to read as follows:

 > ## § 645A.
 Early Head Start programs for families with children under 3 years of age
 >